Jin-Ting-He/DADeblur/README.md

 ```

 ### Step 4: Adapting and Testing the Deblurring Model
 Now, you can use the result from our RSDM and the new training data from ID-Blau to fine-tune your video deblurring model.
 In this section, I take [ESTRNN](https://github.com/zzh-tech/ESTRNN) as a example.
+You can download the GoPro pretrained weight of ESTRNN from [weight](https://drive.google.com/file/d/1EkK0s8b-9FDua6RF2QSN_0Lo2-qkv1ob/view?usp=sharing).
 (If you want to utilize our method to adapt your own vide blurring model, you can refer our dataloader in ESTRNN.)

 #### Adapting
 Before adapting this model, you need to modify line 225 to 229 in ```deblur_finetune_DDP.py``` to include your data and model weights path.